lukasztyburski/linked-list/README.md

 # linked-list
+*Task from exercism.org*

 Simple implementation for doubly linked list in Java with basic functionality:
 - pushBack
 - popBack
 - pushFront